ydahal1/ydahal1/jokes.md

-People are shocked to discover I have a police record but I love their greatest hits!
+How can you tell a vampire has a cold?
+They start coffin.

 [
-Thu Jun 26 00:28:54 UTC 2025
+Fri Jun 27 00:29:26 UTC 2025
  ]